“Love means you never have to say you’re sorry.”

 Unless a discussion is about something extremely factual, like what you ate for breakfast, we only have our perceptions to guide our opinions.
 Your perception is your truth, but not everybody else’s.

-If you fight about who is right all the time, your marriage might not make it.
-The person who ends being “wrong” feels defensive, and may fight harder next time — just so he or she can win.
+If you fight about who is right all the time, your relationship might not make it.
+The person who ends being “wrong” feels defensive, and may fight harder next time just so he or she can win.
 And both people end being lonely in their positions.

-3) Saying you’re sorry builds trust.
+3) Saying you’re sorry builds trust and mutual respect.

 It’s simple.
 You’re taking responsibility for your part.
 You’re telling the other that they matter.
 You’re giving to someone else what it feels good to receive.
 It’s inevitable that I’m going to be disappointing from time to time, even if it’s not for some egregious behavior.
 Maybe just because I’m really busy.
 Or I forgot an errand you’d asked me to run.